Marigny-le-Lozon

 Marigny-le-Lozon ([maʁiɲi lə lozɔ̃]) is a commune in the department of Manche, northwestern France.
-The municipality was established on 1 January 2016 by merger of the former communes of Marigny and Lozon.
+The municipality was established on 1 January 2016 through the merger of the former communes of Marigny and Lozon.

 Activities

 The annual Duo Normand 54.3 km cycling time trial starts and finishes from Marigny.

+Population

 Sister cities

 Marigny-le-Lozon currently has one sister city: